-For a long time when I thought of the violet snail I thought of hopelessness.
+For a long time when I thought of the violet snail a cold chill would run down my spine.
 I first learned about it after moving to a new town in a new state, knowing almost no one.
 I sat in my living room full of boxes, with my too-small lamp lighting the too-big desk, an evening blizzard raging outside.
 My life, for the first time in a long time, felt totally uncertain.
 Faced with this anxiety, I did what anyone would do: I made myself a cup of tea, settled under a blanket, and read a book about snails.
 And that’s when I discovered the violet snail: Janthina.

 Imagine you are a Janthina snail, living on the surface of the open ocean, clinging to the edge of a raft.
 Miles of emptiness all around.
 In the day, rays of sunlight spear through the water, coming to a point so far below you can no longer see where they end.
 At night everything is black, you can almost feel the emptiness like a pressure, tingling on your skin.
 You cling to your raft as if your life depended on it, and it does.
 You don’t know how to swim.